Kyle Cimenti: Club career

-Cimenti returned to Australia in 2020 and signed for Rockdale Ilinden FC were he scored 8 goals in 13 appearances over the course of the season.
+Cimenti returned to Australia in 2020 and signed for Rockdale Ilinden FC where he scored 8 goals in 13 appearances over the course of the season.
 On 21 May 2021 he signed for A-League side Macarthur FC.
 He made his debut on 4 June 2021 against Wellington Phoenix FC.

 Cimenti signed with Sydney United 58 for the 2022 Men's NSW National Premier League season.